nestauk/dap_tutorials/prodigy_demo/README.md

 Pros:
 - very easy to customise the front end (allowing for multiple types of annotations at once) and the output data;
+- you can take advantage of models-in-the-loop to train models while annotating;

 Cons:
 - Associated cost - only free for researchers;